JoolsMcFly/bash-collection/scripts/git/pre-commit-hook/README.md

 Now if you commit files that do not comply with php-cs-fixer's rules Phpstorm will display a warning asking you to confirm your commit.
 It will also show you the command to run to fix all the files in one go.

+### bash or sh?!
+If you have eagle eyes you've probably noticed the script's extension is `sh` but the actual script uses `bash`.

+The plugin requires the hook file to be exactly `pre-commit-hook.sh` but nothing stops you from changing the shebang to something that better suits you.
+That's what I did!